 Jorge Camoes has a passion for data visualisation.
 Following a successful career in business analytics at Merck, Camoes founded WiseVis, a data visualisation consulting business based in Oeiras, Portugal.
 Camoes is recognised widely as author of the popular blog Excel Charts, in which he shares strategies for getting the most out of data with common tools like Excel.

-Prior to the event, I asked him a few questions on exploring and visualising data.
+I asked him a few questions on exploring and visualising data.

 If you can easily connect to the organisation’s information infrastructure and get exactly the data you want and the way you want it, to answer a question truthfully, thoroughly and in a timely manner, then congratulations, you probably have good data to work with.
 And you’re a beautiful unicorn.

 The real world is uglier: In each organisation, there is a secret dark basement (unknown to top management), home to a few creatures who lurk there and whose job description includes “data preparation,” and other tasks of similarly unsavoury nature.
 OK, I can’t prove these basements are real, but data preparation is indeed a resource-intensive, time-consuming, unsexy, underappreciated but fundamental task in any data analysis project.